Babbie Mason: Career

 In 1999, Mason signed with Spring Hill Music Group and released No Better Place.
 This project included the single "The House That Love Built," a song she co-wrote with longtime friend and veteran producer Cheryl Rogers.
+While at Spring Hill Records, Mason also recorded the project, "Right Where You Are", which features the title cut along with the beautiful selection, "Pray On", a heart-felt ballad Mason co-wrote with long-time friend, Donna Douglas.

-Mason has always blended pop and contemporary praise, inspirational ballads, and soulful gospel into her music style.
-However, Mason had longed to record a 1940s-era project à la Billie Holiday, in which Spring Hill granted her wish request and recorded Timeless (2001).
-Highlights of this collection include "Theme on the 37th (He Can Work It Out)," a song written by Danniebelle Hall, an early Mason influence, and "Black and Blue," which was a poignant reflection on racism that Mason wrote with Turner Lawton.
+Mason has always blended pop and contemporary praise, inspirational ballads, Jazz, and soulful gospel into her music style.
+Mason had longed to record a 1940s-era project à la Billie Holiday and Natalie Cole, in which Spring Hill granted her request and recorded Timeless, a collection of Jazz inspired songs.
+(2001).
+Highlights from this collection include "Theme on the 37th (He Can Work It Out)," a song written by Danniebelle Hall, an early Mason influence, "Black and Blue," which was a poignant reflection on racism that Mason wrote with Turner Lawton, and "Play It Again", an upbeat Big Band style number, co-written with long-time friend, Kenn Mann.
+The project also features the classic encouragement ballad, "Trust His Heart", written by Mason and co-writer, Eddie Carswell of the Christian Music group, New Song.

-Mason has performed before U.S. presidents, including Jimmy Carter, and sung at Billy Graham's evangelistic crusades.
+Mason has performed before U.S. presidents, including Jimmy Carter, Bill Clinton, Gerald Ford and George H.W.
+Bush, and sung at Billy Graham's evangelistic crusades.
 Appearing with Bill and Gloria Gaither and their 'Homecoming Friends' at such major annual concert events as Praise Gathering and Jubilate.
 She has also been featured on several of their best-selling projects, including the Grammy Award–winning Kennedy Center Homecoming (1999).
 Mason is involved in Christian women's conferences and has been a popular guest on the Women of Faith tour.

-Mason has authored two books, Treasures of Heaven in the Stuff of Earth (2000) and FaithLift: Put Wings to Your Faith Walk and Soar" (2003).
-She hosts a television talk show called Babbie's House, which is broadcast on WATC-DT out of Atlanta, Georgia to a national audience as well as throughout Europe and Africa.
+Mason has authored nine books, including the USA Today best-seller, "Each One Reach One: Everyday Ways You Can Shine God's Light" (2024).
+Inspired by her hit song, Each One Reach and published by David.
+C Cook, the book encourages believers in Christ Jesus, to share their faith through kindness, compassion, and generosity.
+Other book titles include, "I Am A Daughter of The Most High King" (2016), "Embraced By God: Celebrating Who And Whose You Are" (2012), FaithLift: Put Wings to Your Faith Walk and Soar" (2003), and Treasures of Heaven in the Stuff of Earth (2000).
+She hosts a television talk show called Babbie's House, which is broadcast on WATC-TV out of Atlanta, Georgia to a national audience as well as throughout Europe, The Caribbean Islands and Africa.